From the Ground Up

 For schools

 Besides being a great fundraiser for your school, From the Ground Up also provides many teaching opportunities.
-While students are selling and talking about fresh, local veggies to family and friends, why not also educate them about:
+While students are selling and talking about fresh, locally grown food products to family and friends, why not also educate them about:

 Classroom resources